 That’s why most levels of care for bulimia nervosa include nutritional counseling and meal support.

 Experiential treatments for bulimia nervosa help a person heal by getting them out of their mind and into their body.
-This can be done through a number of mediums, including:

 These types of treatments work by helping someone struggling with bulimia nervosa feel—or, in the case of psychodrama, act out—their feelings, rather than analyze or talk about them.